drakkan/sftpgo/docs/full-configuration.md

   - `setstat_mode`, integer.
 Deprecated, please use the same key in `common` section.
   - `enabled_ssh_commands`, list of enabled SSH commands. `*` enables all supported commands.
 More information can be found [here](./ssh-commands.md).
   - `keyboard_interactive_auth_hook`, string.
 Absolute path to an external program or an HTTP URL to invoke for keyboard interactive authentication.
 See [Keyboard Interactive Authentication](./keyboard-interactive.md) for more details.
+  - `password_authentication`, boolean.
+Set to false to disable password authentication.
+This setting will disable multi-step authentication method using public key + password too.
+It is useful for public key only configurations if you need to manage old clients that will not attempt to authenticate with public keys if the password login method is advertised.
+Default: true.
   - `proxy_protocol`, integer.
 Deprecated, please use the same key in `common` section.
   - `proxy_allowed`, list of strings.
 Deprecated, please use the same key in `common` section.
 - **"ftpd"**, the configuration for the FTP server